tonysolo/ghg/MvvmLight1/Article.md

-A practical e-Health implementation
+# A practical e-Health implementation #

+There is worldwide interest in e-health, encouraged by the World Health Organisation.
+Many counties have already implemented it or are in the process of doing so.

+ A greatest promise of e-health is the potential for population health management (PHM).
+For example to solve maternal and child mortality in developing countries.
+(A simple e-health record could be designed to include actionable data to ensure that mothers receive antenatal care and babies are fed and vaccinated.)

+I have designed a cloud based e-health system that implements health information exchanges (HIEs) using a geographic information system (GIS) design.
+These HIEs store the e-health data for all patients belonging to a GIS region.
+The system has many advantages including allocation of unique ID's for patients, having geographic and economic data to combine with healthcare data, a full e-health patient controlled record, and actionable data to prevent disasters.

 Cloud computing and cloud storage continually improve and become cheaper.
-Similarly mobile devices with Internet access have become affordable to use in poor countries.
-It should be possible to use these technologies to help improve healthcare and raise living standards in these countries.
+Similarly mobile devices with Internet access have become affordable for widespread use.
+Internet access provides communication and GIS and makes it possible to use these technologies to improve healthcare and raise living standards in these countries.
+Cloud storage and Internet access are incredibly low cost.

-In this article I describe two related Cloud applications - e-health and e-epidemiology.
-More information is available at my code repository at tonysolo@github.com.
+I have two related Cloud applications - e-health and e-epidemiology.
+The e-epidemiology application provides a simple way to record and process epidemiology on a large scale without any specific patient details.

+The e-health application deals with individual patients.
+It stores their preferences, history, medications etc. It handles prescriptions, referrals and SMS appointment reminders to patients.
+It flags missed appointments or special risks such as disabilities, can refer patients for telemedicine or community worker help using SMS or email.

+The e-epidemiolgy application provides epidemiolgy statistics such as road accidents for a region and date range.
+Any disease, trauma, health facility type, provider type, geographic region for a date range will be available.
+The application can poll opinions from contributing providers to assist healthcare planning.

+ More information is available [here](http://tonysolo@github.com).

+Tony Manicom

 Both applications store patients data in geographic regions.
 This allows the healthcare data to include information such as population and economic data for the region.